lucapette/website/content/writing/a-brief-review-of-the-kindle-touch.markdown

 technical books.
 The experience with novels (or more generally non-technical books) is absolute fantastic.
 There is no reason to buy a dead tree version of this books if you have a kindle.
 And it should be even more friendly for the environment.
 The experience with technical books is a bit different.
 I guess it really depends on the book you're reading.
 I read [Practical Vim](http://pragprog.com/book/dnvim/practical-vim) (that you should buy if you use Vim) and [Object on Rails](http://objectsonrails.com/) (You should read this too if you want to avoid the ordinary Rails spaghetti-code architecture).
 Well, it has been a bit difficult to follow long code examples.
-I've the impression that the device should be a bit bigger for these kind of books.
+I've the impression that the device should be a bit bigger for this kind of book.

 So my final response is: if you read a lot of non-technical books you'll love it.
 It's just perfect and I could not be more happy.
 On the other hand, if you are considering buying it for just technical books I'm not totally sure you'll be enthusiast about it as much as I am.